 Coinbase 2FA breach case: what do we know?

 The 2-factor authentication system at Coinbase exchange had vulnerabilities.
 That allowed cybercriminals to steal funds from the wallets of more than 6000 users.
 We know for the moment that the hackers had the users’ names, passwords, and telephone numbers that were keys to the client accounts.
 With those, the cracksmen overrode the 2FA system the exchange employs.
 In general, 2FA implies double-checking user identities through their portable devices.
 The users input an SMS-sent code on the website or verify their identity with the help of biometrics.
 Coinbase verification procedure implies sending one-time passwords to users via SMS.

-According to Coinbase’s official response addressed to the victims of the fraud, the robbery was possible due to the leak of at least 6000 users’ names, telephone numbers, and e-mail addresses with access to them.
+According to Coinbase’s official response to the victims of the fraud, the robbery was possible due to the leak of at least 6000 usernames, phone numbers, and e-mail addresses with access to them.

-The attackers took advantage of a breach in the Coinbase account recovery procedure, which genuinely uses the two-factor authentication, not the logging-in process.
-After accessing the accounts of Coinbase users, cyberthieves transferred their funds to some wallets that did not belong to the exchange.
+It is worth mentioning that the attackers did not hijack the login process.
+Instead, they took advantage of a breach in Coinbase account recovery procedure.
+That procedure genuinely uses two-factor authentication.
+After accessing the accounts of Coinbase users, cyberthieves transferred their funds to some external wallets.

 User Review( votes)